Mr-Zippers/Mr-Zippers/README.md

 - 💞️ I’m looking to collaborate on ... on any new project on smart contracts, solidity and Blockchain Development
 - 📫 How to reach me ... deleajayii0604@gmail.com
 - 😄 Pronouns: ...
 He
 - ⚡ Fun fact: ...
 I'm a 41yr old man new to coding and anything programming.
-This is an ecxiting journey for me and looking forward to learning new things, meeting wonderful people, and becoming a guru. wish me luck
+This is an ecxiting journey for me and I'm looking forward to learning new things, meeting wonderful people, and becoming a guru. wish me luck

 <!---